Moxxie3/erwin-build/README.md

 4. Run the installation script:
 `python install.py`

-5. Follow any on-screen prompts to complete the installation.

-6. Once the installation is complete, you should find the Erwin Submission GUI executable in the specified installation directory.
+5. Once the installation is complete, you should find the Erwin Submission GUI executable in the specified installation directory.